 I’ve photographed several lunar eclipses and they’re spectacular events to view and photograph.
 But photographing at night presents challenges.
 How do you focus in the dark?
 How do you get the right exposure?
 To help speed your learning curve, here are my best tips for making your own lunar eclipse photographs:

-Equipment Needed for a Lunar Eclipse
+Equipment Needed for a Photographing the Lunar Eclipse

 • DSLR or mirrorless camera with full manual exposure control.
 Test your mirrorless camera first to make sure you can focus and compose in the dark with the electronic viewfinder (see Focusing below).